On October 27, 1787, the first of the Federalist Papers is published in support of the newly signed Constitution.

 The Federalist Papers were successful in achieving their goal.
 One month after Federalist No. 85 was published, New Hampshire ratified and the Constitution went into effect; Virginia and New York ratified soon after.

-Lana Ulrich is associate in-house counsel at the National Constitution Center.
+Lana Ulrich is Senior Director of Content and Senior Counsel at the National Constitution Center.